 After he remembers it is Halloween, he shakes his head and derides himself.
 Justin follows the trace of blood to his bedroom, but he is not letting himself worry.
 But what he sees there makes his soul jump out from his skin: Jain lays on the bed on her chest.
 Her hair is dirty and messy just like the old wizard in the movie.
 The white bed sheet is contaminated by dry bloodstains.
 Justin trembles like an old broken machine.
 He wants to scream but feels like something has stuck in his throat.

 He then hears a weak and hoarse voice from Jain: “I got you this time.”
-Justin sits on the ground with his pale face and says ,“Babe, your tricks really scared the shit out of me.”
+Justin sits on the ground with his pale face and says, “Babe, your tricks really scared the poop out of me.”
 But the figure on the bed does not turn over.

-Suddenly, his phone rings.
-Justin pulls out his phone from his pocket.
-Oddly, it is a call from.
-He stares at the figure in his bed with sweat dripping off his forehead as he clicks the green button with his tremulous finger.
+Suddenly, his phone rings, and Justin pulls it out from his pocket.
+Oddly, it is a call from Jain.
+He stares back at the figure in his bed, his forehead dripping with sweat as he clicks the green answer button with a tremulous finger.

 “Honey, would you open the door for me.
 I think forgot the key.
 It is freezing outside…”